I’m Abby, and I am an incoming PhD student at

 listening to music,

-mostly R&B, and a bit of Afrobeats, Reggaeton, West Coast hip-hop, Jazz, and Soul.
+mostly R&B, and a mix of Pop, Afrobeats, Reggaeton, West Coast hip-hop, Jazz, and Soul.
 But above all,

 I love to eat,